 Invisible braces like Dr Smile and Invisalign require regular check-ins with a dental l professional.
 You can have Invisalign check-ins in person and remotely, whereas with Dr Smile an app monitors all treatment remotely (although there are a few physical locations available for your initial appointment).

 We will compare the two more thoroughly later on in this article.

 If you would like to see how you would look after invisible braces treatment, you can use Invisalign’s free Smile View tool.
 Just upload a photo of yourself and get your smile preview back in minutes.

 Dr Smile is similar to other clear aligners in that you start by making an appointment with a provider to assess your eligibility.
 However, while there are over 200 practices in Europe that are Dr Smile providers, very few are in the UK.

 Dr Smile locations

-There aren’t too many Dr Smile locations in the UK, at time of writing, so most of their treatment is done remotely.
-To find a provider you can go to the Dr Smile website and input your postcode to find your nearest provider.
+To find one of the Dr Smile locations in the UK, you can go to the Dr Smile website and input your postcode to find your nearest provider.
 Most of their practices are based in mid- to south England, in London and Birmingham.

 Dr Smile process

-Once you have booked your appointment the Dr Smile process is as follows:
+Once you have booked your appointment the process is as follows:

 - Your initial appointment is free, and if you are eligible, you will get a 3D scan of your teeth done.